allinbits/cosmos-cash/docs/Explanation/articles/regulation-paper/rpts/CosmosCashRegs.md

 The initial investigations point towards two main components: **Self Sovereign Identities** and **AML profiles.** Utilising both of these ideas, protocol developers can build regulatory compliant protocols with sovereign data and without the need for trusted oracles.

-These ideas combined with **providing liquidity through interoperability** will allow the novel cosmos cash protocol to give the same guarantees as the traditional banking sector while opening up a gateway to the decentralised ecosystem for less technical users thus enforcing mass adoption of Cosmos SDK as the de-facto standard for building self-sovereign blockchains.
+These ideas combined with **providing liquidity through interoperability** will allow the novel Cosmos Cash protocol to give the same guarantees as the traditional banking sector while opening up a gateway to the decentralised ecosystem for less technical users thus enforcing mass adoption of Cosmos SDK as the de-facto standard for building self-sovereign blockchains.

 ## Self Sovereign Identities